delta-io/website/README.md

 All changes are proposed as a [pull request](https://github.com/delta-io/website/pulls).
 Simply create a pull request and request a review and we'll get on it.

+### Blog posts

+We encourage blog post contributions from the community, but have strict topic and quality standards.

+The blog post topic should not overlap with any existing content.
+We prefer updating existing content instead of creating overlapping content.
+We wouldn't want a post like "Delta Lake Z Ordering large datasets" blog post because we already have a [Delta Lake Z Order](https://delta.io/blog/2023-06-03-delta-lake-z-order/) post.

+Please create an issue with your proposed title before writing the blog post!

+Blog posts should generally be around 2,000 words, target a relevant, high-value keyword, and be easy to read.

 You can add a blog by adding a directory with some files to `src/blog`.
 Here's an example:

 ```